ss89/docs.scrypted.app/scrypted-nvr/hardware-acceleration.md

 ## NVIDIA and AMD

-The [Scrypted Desktop App](/desktop-application) can utilize discrete and integrated GPUs for accelerated transcoding, moiton, and object detection.
+The [Scrypted Desktop App](/desktop-application) can utilize discrete and integrated GPUs for accelerated transcoding, motion, and object detection.

 ## Google Coral